 To start this training, simply begin by introducing the click noise.
 Always follow it with a treat, even if it was clicked on accident.
 You may use a verbal word marker like “good boy/girl” instead of a clicker.

 Never use the clicker to get your dog’s attention.
 The noise is meant to be associated with good behavior only.
 Over time, your dog will associate the clicker noise with getting a treat or reward.
-Once this happens, you can begin the training.
+Once this happens, you can begin the training process.

 After your Yorkie has become good at clicker training, try to make him follow two commands, each getting their own click, then giving him a treat.
 This will ensure your pup will listen to your commands regardless of an immediate treat.
-This doesn’t go against the golden rule of always following the click with a treat, because he is still receiving a treat at the end.
+This doesn’t go against the golden rule of always following the click with a treat, because he is still receiving a treat like the CBD for dogs at the end.

 Only use the clicker to teach new behaviors or to refine behaviors.
 If your Yorkie is a pro at sitting on command, you don’t need to click and treat every time.
 A simple praise should be a sufficient reward, but never stop rewarding good behavior!